josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎐_psychology_of_just_raising_concerns.md

 ---

 ## 🏮 Footer
-*The Psychology of “Just Raising a Concern”* is a living node of the Polaris Protocol.
+*🎐 The Psychology of “Just Raising a Concern”* is a living node of the Polaris Protocol.
 It analyses how vague, low-evidence concerns become high-impact institutional events — not because of malice, but because of structural design.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-11-22_